Fall Senior Seminar Schedule and Deadlines

 Grant proposal: Work on defining in detail the experimental approach you will be taking to address your specific aims.
 You must include an explicit description of the materials and methods used in each of the experiments you propose.
 This need not be as detailed as the Materials and Methods section of most published papers.
 Rather, you should clearly describe what you will be doing, what is the theoretical basis for major experimental procedures, and what specifically is required to undertake each procedure.
 Additionally, you need to clearly describe how you will obtain or make whatever specialized reagents, probes, antibodies, etc., that are required for the procedures you propose.

-Friday March 27, 2026 - Submission of Thesis
+Friday March 26, 2027: Submission of First Version of a Complete Thesis

 (Experimental and Grant proposal theses)